 - 10.6 The 2003 Act provides that where an operating schedule or club operating schedule has been submitted with an application and there have been no relevant representations made by responsible authorities or any other person, the licence or certificate must be granted subject only to such conditions as are consistent with the schedule accompanying the application and any mandatory conditions required under the 2003 Act. - 10.7 Consistency means that the effect of the condition should be substantially the same as that intended by the terms of the operating schedule.
 If conditions are broken, this may lead to a criminal prosecution or an application for a review and it is extremely important therefore that they should be expressed on the licence or certificate in unequivocal and unambiguous terms.
-The duty imposed by conditions on the licence holder or club must be clear to the licence holder, club, enforcement officers and the courts.
+The duty imposed by conditions on the licence holder or club must - 84 | Revised Guidance issued under section 182 of the Licensing Act 2003 be clear to the licence holder, club, enforcement officers and the courts.